-It’s everywhere.
-And it’s fabulous.
-Seriously, wherever I went, it was there in all its smoky grey glory.
-Having spent years assessing important things, such as table appointment in guest houses, I was used to seeing a bit of slate in the higher end ones, where it was used as placemats.
-Its weight and potential damage causing properties always made me extra careful about how I discreetly lifted it up to check it the second an owner left the room to fetch me some toast.
-Brown, not white.
-I hadn’t however seen quite so much slate randomly lying at the side of the road and being used to decorate the top of dry stone dykes.
+It’s everywhere, and it’s fabulous.
+Seriously; wherever I went, it was there in all its smoky grey glory.
+Having spent years assessing important thing, such as table appointment in guest houses, I was used to seeing a bit of slate in the higher end ones, where it was, inevitably, used as placemats.
+I hadn’t, however, experienced quite so much of it, lying at the side of roads, being used to build walls and decorate dry stone dykes.
 As further investigation revealed, North Wales is famous for its slate mining.
-There are several visitor attractions dedicated to it and even more slate quarries and caverns.
-I have already made a mental note to visit them all.
+There are several visitor attraction dedicated to it and even more slate quarries and caverns dotted around the area.
+I have made a mental note to visit them ALL.

 |Train sculpture in Blaenau|